aws-samples/cases-with-contact-lens-genai-summary/README.md

 ## Walkthrough

-1. Download the content in the "source-code" [here](source-code/). folder.
+1. Download the content [here]([source-code/](https://github.com/aws-samples/cases-with-contact-lens-genai-summary/archive/refs/heads/main.zip)) and unzip.
-2. Run "npm install"
+2. Go inside source-code folder and Run "npm install"
 3. Zip the contents of source-code folder with name source-code.zip
 4. Create a new S3 solution bucket in your AWS account.
 5. Upload the source-code zip file (step 3) into S3 Bucket (step 4).